N E W S

 Radionomy is an online transmission provider, carrying tens of thousands of radio stations.

-Manchester will soon be one of the best served radio markets in the UK.
-The Manchester minimux will carry 28 radio stations from June 2017.
-This is made possible by its adoption of the DAB+ system.
+This expansion hs been made possible by its adoption of the DAB+ system.
 Some older DAB radios will not be able to resolve the programmes, but all modern DAB radios should be fine.

 April was quite a month for Royalty on the radio in the UK.
 HRH Prince Michael of Kent dropped in at the HighWays England HQ studio which serves BBC local radio stations in the London area.
 He joined traffic presenter Sylvie Blackmore as she presented travel bulletins for BBC Radio Surrey at the Godstone studio and saw miles of jams caused by an accident at a nearby junction.